mweel1/usa_high_level/grants/personal-profile/index.md

 Public APIs require no authorization process.
 For example, if I were to visit a website they can receive my language code in order to present the correct language to the user.

 - Language Code

+## Government Id

+When adding a government Id.
+The front and back picture must be taken, where the government id will be used to verify the user with a video, and out of pocket questions.

+When presenting the id in public, attendants have 2 options, the citizen can show their ID's image where an animated government seal will surround the ID, or the bar code can be scanned on the back of the ID for further verification.

+Government seals can only be shown when presenting their respective document.
+Under no circumstances will the operating system allow this framed image to be shown, or created on the operating system unless it comes directly from a personal profile.

+If this impacts Plaid's business enough we will acuire it.

+## Passport

+If a user is not a citizen of the United States they can upload a passport where its verified along with creating an [express visa account](/express-visa/).

+## Legal Guardian

+If a government id is uploaded of a person under the age of 18, at least 1 legal guardian must be associated to the personal profile or a legal guardian to the account to provide services for the child where needed.
+This is done by uploading the birth certificate where the birth certificate would ideally be verified by the issuing state.

+Anytime an ID is checked with a parent and an adult (for example an airport), any children on a missing persons list will be flagged.

+In the case of traveling by train, long haul bus, or air plane a guardian consent must be bound to the personal traveling with the child.

 ## Credit Cards